A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Use the native wolfSSL TLS handshake path (ProcessPeerCerts) instead of the OpenSSL compatibility API where possible
+• Where patching is delayed, route certificate verification through the native wolfSSL handshake path (ProcessPeerCerts) rather than the OpenSSL compatibility API.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.